9 Best Ways to Become a Beta Tester and Get Paid to Play Games and Apps!

 Although you shouldn’t expect to earn a living from doing this unless you get a job at a company on the testing team, it’s still a fun way to earn some extra bucks for a little bit of your time.

 If so, for what companies and what was your experience like?

 Let us know in a comment!

-- How to Become a Beauty Product Tester And Get Free Makeup For Reviews
+- 46 Ways to Become a Beauty Product Tester And Get Free Makeup For Reviews

 Join Ipsos iSay, one of the few Faithful and Honest survey panels and earn prizes, gift cards and donations.
 Stack your points and redeem them: Simple!
 No hidden fees and completely free!